 If you have a convertible term life insurance policy and need cash to supplement your retirement income, pay medical bills, or pay for long-term care costs, you should consider converting your term life insurance policy and engaging in a life settlement.

-As always, consult with your insurance agent or trusted adviser in handling these important matters.
-Getting rid of a term life policy you no longer need is a delicate matter, and as the policy owner you should be aware of all the options that exist at your disposal.
+Getting rid of a term life policy you no longer need is a delicate matter, and as the policy owner, you should be aware of all the options that exist at your disposal.